rockero-cz/rockero-wiki/en/testing.md

 - readability
 - better assertations

+**Create command:** `php artisan make:test Actions/VerifyUserActionTest`

 ## Why write tests?

 - **Code quality** - writing tests forces you to think about the code
 - **Bugs catching** - tests can reveal some bugs before the application is live
 - **Time saving** - in the long term, tests should reduce the need for manual testing
-- **Increased confidence** - it is easier to make changes and add new features because the risk of breaking functionality is less
+- **Increased confidence** - it is easier to make changes and add new features because there is less risk of breaking functionality.

 ## When to write tests?